CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ### Notes

-* Since the Batch Table hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `HIERARCHY` object:
+* Since the Batch Table Hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `HIERARCHY` object:

 ```
 {